viktoriamahrberg/fashion-news-board/README.md

 7. Scroll down to Automatic and Manual Deploys sections.
 I clicked on Automatic Deployment so that my changes that I push to Github automatically updates in Heroku.
 8. Then in the Manual Deploy section, press Deploy Branch
 9. After project has been deployed successfully I clicked the View-button to see the program run in the terminal.

+After working on the site: DEBUG = False was changed in settings.py and COLLECTSTATIC value was removed from Config Vars in Heroku.
+Manual deployment from Gitpod to Heroku is made with command: `git push heroku main` in CLI.

 ## Credits